-The map, on page 58, provides some general context and evidence that low-income areas of our region lack adequate access to farmer's markets, produce stands, and full service grocery stores.
-Indeed nearly all of the region's farmer's markets and produce stands are concentrated in more affluent areas.
+The map, on page 60, provides some general context and evidence that low-income areas of our region lack adequate access to farmer's markets, produce stands, and full service grocery stores.
+Indeed nearly all farmer's markets and produce stands are concentrated in more affluent areas.